 Stinging nettle hairs contain several chemicals that have pain-relieving and anti-inflammatory properties.
 This means that stinging nettle could help reduce pain and inflammation in conditions such as arthritis.

 Over a period of 3 months, people who took the supplement reported fewer symptoms and less frequent use of their anti-inflammatory medications than those in the placebo group.
 However, there is a need for more recent studies in humans.

 The results of a 2016 mouse study suggested that a herbal gel containing Urtica dioica had pain-relieving and anti-edema effects without irritating the skin.

 People who use stinging nettles either take capsules or apply a cream that contains stinging nettles to their affected joints.

-Because of its anti-inflammatory effects, which have let to its current uses in conditions such as arthritis and allergies, researchers hope that stinging nettle could also have uses in other inflammatory conditions, such as irritable bowel syndrome.
+Because of its anti-inflammatory effects, which have let to its current uses in conditions such as arthritis and allergies, researchers hope that stinging nettle could also have uses in other inflammatory conditions,

 Stinging nettle is a popular treatment for seasonal allergies.
 Scientists are not yet sure how it has this effect, though some suggest it is because the nettle can reduce allergy-related inflammation in the body.